 The impact of drainage on C cycling in peatlands has been widely documented.
 In general, a lowering of the water table leads to increased CO2 emissions (Silvola et al., 1996; Salm et al., 2012; Haddaway et al., 2014) as the aerobic layer is deepened and mineralisation rates are accentuated.
 Concurrently, CH4 emissions (with the exception of ditches) may decrease or cease (Salm et al., 2012; Turetsky et al., 2014), waterborne C exports may increase (Strack et al., 2008; Evans et al., 2015) and there may be a heightened risk of C loss through fire (Turetsky et al., 2015).
 In the case of peat extraction, C cycling may be further altered by the removal of vegetation (Waddington and Price, 2000), and losses of windblown particulate organic carbon (POC) may be exacerbated from the bare peat surfaces (Lindsay, 2010).

 Under the United Nations Framework Convention on Climate Change (UNFCCC) and the Kyoto Protocol, “Annex 1” countries (i.e. countries that have committed to targets that limit or reduce emissions) are obligated to prepare annual National Inventory Reports (NIR) and up-to-date annual inventories, detailing GHG emissions and removals from six different sectors.
 Emissions associated with off-site peat combustion are reported under the Energy sector and are not considered further here.
-The recent IPCC Wetlands Supplement (IPCC, 2014) to the 2006 Good Practice Guidance (GPG) (IPCC, 2006) derived new Tier 1 emission factors (EFs) for drained organic soils that differentiated between on-site emissions (e.g. CO2-Con-site, fire) ), emissions from fire (Lfire) and off-site losses (i.e e.g. leaching of waterborne C).
+The recent IPCC Wetlands Supplement (IPCC, 2014) to the 2006 Good Practice Guidance (GPG) (IPCC, 2006) derived new Tier 1 emission factors (EFs) for drained organic soils that differentiated between on-site emissions (e.g. CO2-Con-site, fire) and off-site losses ( e.g. leaching of waterborne C).
 In the case of peatlands managed for extraction in the temperate climate zone, the CO2-Con-site values have increased from 0.2 (nutrient poor/bogs) and 1.1 (nutrient rich/fens) t CO2-C ha-1 yr-1 in the 2006 GPG to a single higher EF of 2.8 t CO2-C ha-1 yr-1 (covering the entire boreal and temperate regions) in the Wetlands Supplement.
 On-site burning directly consumes aboveground C stocks (prescribed and wildfire burning) and the underlying peat C store (wildfire burning), and rapidly releases both gases (e.g. CO2, CH4) and particulates (e.g. black carbon) to the atmosphere.
 In the Wetlands Supplement, an EF for GHG emissions from prescribed fire on drained peatlands is not provided due to a paucity of published data at present.
 However, emissions from wildfires are addressed and EFs of 362, 9 and 207 g kg-1 dry fuel burned is provided for CO2-C, CH4 and CO respectively with a proviso that they were derived from a very small dataset.